CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Rubric/PublicGoodTechnologyRubric.md

 Public good technology can also sometimes be referred to as “public interest technology.”
 Some public good or interest technology might also be “civic technology,” which usually refers to publicly funded technology and/or technology that enhances democratic values or processes.

-“Digital public goods” are similar to public good technology, but more directly draw from economists' definition of public good as non-excludable (no one can prevent anyone else from using it–such as by charging a high price) and non-rivalrous (no persons consumption impedes anyone else’s consumption), meaning they are notoriously difficult to provide through market-based means and are therefore often provided by governments and/or civil society.
+“Digital public goods” are similar to public good technology, but more directly draw from economists' definition of public good as non-excludable (no one can prevent anyone else from using it–such as by charging a high price) and non-rivalrous (no person’s consumption impedes anyone else’s consumption), meaning they are notoriously difficult to provide through market-based means and are therefore often provided by governments and/or civil society.
 Defined by the UN-endorsed DPGA, digital public goods are “open source software, open data, open AI models, open standards and open content that adhere to privacy and other applicable laws and best practices, do no harm, and help attain the SDGs.”

 Our definition of public good technology expands upon these different approaches.
 As an organization that has been providing nonprofits with technological tools for decades, TechSoup views public good technology as technological tools built to support civil society.
 These tools can sometimes be referred to as “applications” (or “apps”), DApps (apps built on decentralized networks), “products” (commercial tools), or “projects” (open source tools).
 For the purposes of this rubric, we chose to use the term “tool,” which encompasses all of these different types.